frenchfrog42/zk-hackaton/README.md

 ## How I tested it

-First, it passes the main zksnark test that was already available in the boilerplate repo (todo link)
+First, it passes the main zksnark test that was already available in the boilerplate repo.

 And then, I tested each function against the scrypt function.
 The file `test_subfunctions.py` does that (sorry for the boilerplate code, it's copilot).